U.S. Postal Service Warns It Will Run Out Of Money By September Amid Coronavirus Crisis

 The U.S. Postal Service could run out of money by the end of September without some kind of financial assistance, the agency warned this week.

-The Postal Service sent a letter to congress this week saying it will “run out of cash” before October amid the continue impact of the coronavirus.
+The Postal Service sent a letter to Congress this week saying it will “run out of cash” before October amid the continued impact of the coronavirus.
 As CNN reported, the Postal Service is looking at a revenue loss of $13 billion this year and another $54 billion lost over the coming decade due to the impact of the pandemic.

 Gerry Connolly, a Democratic congressman from Virginia who heads the oversight committee that oversees the U.S. Postal Service, said that the agency has seen a “catastrophic” drop in mail volume amid the nationwide crisis.
 While the agency is seeing a rise in the number of packages it is delivering, that is not enough to offset the other losses.